top of page

 As the designated Community Action Agency for El Paso County, we are mandated to serve vulnerable households first.
 Priority points are assigned to all households.

-Priority points may be awarded to households based on criteria such as the following:
+Priority points may be awarded to households based on the criteria listed below:

 • Age of household members